-What are fructooliogosaccharides and how do they provide health benefits?July 16th, 2013 in Health /
+What are fructooliogosaccharides and how do they provide health benefits?July 16, 2013 in Medicine & Health / Health

 A new presentation today at the 2013 Institute of Food Technologists (IFT) Annual Meeting & Expo in Chicago focused on the health benefits of short-chain fructooliogosaccharides (scFOS), which are low-calorie, non-digestible carbohydrates that can improve food taste and texture while aiding immunity, bone health and the growth and balance of important bacteria in the digestive track.